Imbalance of Serotonin may cause Migraine Pain

 A migraine can cause severe headache and throbbing pain or you can feel a pulsing sensation, usually on one side of the head.
 It generally starts with nausea, irritation in behavior, mood swing, vomiting, and extreme sensitivity to light and sound.
 Migraine attacks can last for hours to days.
 The migraine pain can be so severe where your daily activities get hampered and put you in a perplexing situation.

-Many of us feel a sensation once a migraine occurs before or with the headache.
-It may observed or can be visual disturbances, such as flashes of light or blind spots.
+Many of us feel a sensation once a migraine occurs before or with a headache.
+It may observe or can be visual disturbances, such as flashes of light or blind spots.
 You also can feel other disturbances, such as tingling on one side of the face or in an arm or leg and difficulty speaking.
 General medications can help prevent some migraines and make them less painful.
 An appropriate medication, combined with self-help, homely remedies, and lifestyle changes, might help in fighting migraine headaches.
 The recurrence of the same can also be controlled, if we act swiftly before the trigger starts.

 Symptoms of Migraine